SAP/apibusinesshub-api-recipes/principalPropagation/README.md

 ## About

 * [Overview of Principal Propagation ](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e2cbb48def4342048362039cc157b12e.html)
-* This documentation depicts the step-by-step configurations required to setup Principal Propagation for the following scenarios within the Cloud Foundry capability SAP API Management under the SAP Integration Suite in SAP BTP Platform.
+* This documentation depicts the step-by-step configurations required to setup Principal Propagation forncenarios within the Cloud Foundry capability SAP API Management under the SAP Integration Suite in SAP BTP Platform.
 * A single API Proxy shall be configured to provide for Principal Propagation from the same and different sub-accounts within CF runtime of SAP APIM
 * The Configurations of the Cloud Connector and the backend systems are left out of scope.
 * The Configurations of SAP API Management applies to Prod,Canary,Trial landscape,this document only depicts the Trial setups.
 The configurations remain same for other landscapes.